shayshneor/Cite-links-documents-and-images-from-websites/README.md

 It is a Python tool that scans a given website, finds all the paths and links on the page, and automatically downloads relevant files such as images and PDFs to a designated folder on your computer.

 🚀 Main capabilities
-🔎 Scan paths from <a href> tags on the main page of the site
+🔎 Scan paths from  tags on the main page of the site

 🌐 Retrieve all absolute URLs from the page